-The SLT is made up of the headteacher, 2 assistant headteachers, SENDco and school business manager.
-The headteacher, who is the accounting officer, controls the academy trust at an executive level implementing policies agreed by the members and trustees and reporting back to them and is responsible for the authorisation of spending within the budget as laid down in the academy's finance manual.
+The SLT is made up of the head teacher, 3 assistant head teachers including the SENDco and school business manager.
+The head teacher, who is the accounting officer, controls the academy trust at an executive level implementing policies agreed by the members and trustees and reporting back to them and is responsible for the authorisation of spending within the budget as laid down in the academy's finance manual.
 The SLT is responsible for the education and curriculum as taught across the academy trust.

 The members meet once a year in the autumn term of the academic year.
 The board of trustees meets once in every term of an academic year.
 The SLT meet on a fortnightly basis.